Marcowako/python-intro-v1/lessons/02 - CLI & Professional Environment/README.md

 **Lesson Overview** <br>

-> To Do: Rewrite below to be student-facing.

-This week students move from the online IDE to a real local development environment.
+This week you will move from the online IDE to a real local development environment.
 The focus is on tooling fluency: installing Python, navigating the terminal, running scripts from the command line, and getting Git set up.
 Python content resumes next week.

 ## Topics